Yancey2023/serialization/README.md

 ## Description

 serialization library for C++.
-It support json format and binary format.
+It supports json format and binary format.

 ## Get start